 The grin Sanosuke returned for this seemed relieved he hadn’t landed himself in trouble with almost his first statement, but still far more determined to get this over with than in any way happy to be here.
 Then he turned back to the questioner and said squarely, “So, yeah, I don’t want to change what I said.
 Still innocent of that.”

 “Very well,” Megumi replied.
-Kenshin didn’t think he was imagining a slight smile, if not on her face, at least in her bearing.
+Kenshin didn’t think he imagined a slight smile, if not on her face, at least in her bearing.
 It took a lot to compromise Megumi’s professionalism, but Kenshin knew her well enough that he could tell when she was hiding amusement.
 “If you are willing to avow on your own behalf, you will need to take the Oath of Honesty.”

 Over the years Kenshin had seen many witnesses — even some he’d eventually declared innocent — display reluctance or discomfort regarding the Oath, so he knew the signs.
 And if Sanosuke had any problem repeating the ritual words after Megumi, swearing to speak the exact truth to the best of his ability and belief, he certainly hid it well.
 He was either completely ingenuous or an extremely convincing actor.